Voting

 In organizations and non-government settings, voting may occur in different ways: formally via a paper vote to elect others for example within a workplace, to elect members of political associations, or to choose roles for others; or informally with a spoken agreement or a raised hand or other gesture.
 In larger organizations, like countries, voting is generally confined to periodic elections.

 All modern liberal democracies use voting by secret ballot to prevent individuals from becoming influenced by other people and to protect their political privacy.
 The objective of secret ballots is to try to achieve the most authentic outcome, without any risk of pressure, threat, or services linked to one's vote; this way, a person is able to express their actual preferences.

 Voting often takes place at a polling station but voting can also be done remotely by mail or using internet voting (such as in Estonia).
 Voting is voluntary in some countries, like the UK, but it may be required by law in others, such as Australia.

+Different voting machinery may be used such as lever voting machines, paper-based scanning systems, computerized tabulators and electronic voting machines, with an impact on the manner in which the ballot may be presented to the voter.
+Some forms of technology was adopted to produce quicker voting results, especially when the long ballot is used as in some U.S. jurisdictions.
+Internet voting is a possibility in the future.
+Studies of voters have found that they notice—and sometimes object to—the manner in which they vote and the technology that they have to use to cast their vote.
+The large "blanket' ballots of some instances of ranked voting and the lack of transparency in some uses of voting technology are noted.
+Alongside the voter having seen their preferred candidate elected or not, they color the voter's level of satisfaction with the electoral system as a whole.

 Various types of ballots

 Different voting systems use different ballot designs.

+Ballots may be left blank for voter to write or mark their choice themselves; they might be printed by the party of choice; they might be printed and presented in balanced format giving each candidate equal space, with or without a space for the voter to cast a vote for a write-in candidate.
+The choice of different format may limit the secrecy of the cast vote.
+The use of mail-in ballots narrows the types of possible ballots.

-Some ballots allow only one choice to be selected (single X voting); some ballots allow multiple choices to be selected (multiple X voting); some allow ranking of multiple options (Ranked ballots, either to be used as back-up preferences or used in conjunction with the first preference.
+Some ballots allow only one choice to be selected (single X voting); some ballots allow multiple choices to be selected (multiple X voting); some allow ranking of multiple options (ranked ballots), either to be used as back-up preferences or used in conjunction with the first preference.